 The Data Quality (DQ) Office works with site operations staff, instrument mentors, and others to ensure the quality of the data collected by ARM’s field instrumentation and communicates quality assurance results to data users.

-The ARM Data Center identifies sources and acquires data, called “external data”, to augment the data being generated within the program.
+The ARM Data Center identifies sources and acquires data, called “external data”, to augment the data being generated within the facility.
 The scientific need and the priorities for acquiring, processing, and archiving the external datastreams are established by the science working groups.